 The GeoEnrichment service employs a sophisticated geographic retrieval methodology to aggregate data for rings and other polygons.
 A geographic retrieval methodology determines how data is gathered and summarized or aggregated for input features.
 For standard geographic units, such as states, provinces, counties, or postal codes, the link between a designated area and its attribute data is a simple one-to-one relationship.
 For example, if an input study trade area contains a selection of ZIP Codes, the data retrieval is a simple process of gathering the data for those areas.

 The following diagram illustrates this case.
 The polygon in the center represents an input study area that is being enriched.
 For example, the GeoEnrichment service can calculate the total population for this area.
-The polygons labeled represent Census geographies that contain total population values.
-In the United States, these can be Block Groups with enrichment data; in Canada, they can be Enumeration Areas.
+The polygons labeled represent census geographies that contain total population values.
+In the United States, these can be block groups with enrichment data; in Canada, they can be Dissemination Areas.

 The Weighted Centroid method is illustrated in the following figure:

-In the previous figure, Census Blocks are illustrated as black points.
+In the previous figure, census blocks are illustrated as black points.
 Using area P3 as an example, the population weight for this area is determined by summing the block weights within this polygon.
 The sum of these weights will provide a proportion of area P3 that is within the study area.
 Summarizing a demography variable such as the Total Population, will use this proportion to aggregate and summarize data.
-For example, if 90 percent of the P3 Blocks' population are within the study area, and the Total Population of P3 is 100 people, you can determine that 90 people in area P3 are inside the study area.
+For example, if 90 percent of the P3 blocks' population are within the study area, and the Total Population of P3 is 100 people, you can determine that 90 people in area P3 are inside the study area.

 The weight w1 of the site P1 is calculated as a sum of weights of block points belonging to the intersection of the site P1 and the target polygon T: